Kovur, Nellore district: Demographics

 As of 2011 census, Kovur had a population of 32,082.
 The total population constitute, 15,640 males and 16,442 females —a sex ratio of 1,051 females per 1,000 males.
 3,196 children are in the age group of 0–6 years, of which 1,659 are boys and 1,537 are girls.
 The average literacy rate stands at 74.45% with 21,506 literates, significantly higher than the state average of 67.41%.

 Government and politics

 Kovur gram panchayat is the local self-government of the village.
 The panchayat has a total of 20 wards with an elected ward member.
 The present sarpanch of the village is Kutla Uma and vice-sarpanch is Intha Malla Reddy.
 Kovur in Kovur mandal is represented by Kovur assembly constituency of Andhra Pradesh Legislative Assembly.
-The present MLA representing the constituency is Prasanna kumar Reddy of YSR Congress.
+The present MLA representing the constituency is Vemireddy Prashanthi Reddy of Telugu Desam Party.
 It forms a part in Nellore Urban Development Authority.
 The present chairman is Kotamreddy Sreenivasulu reddy.